mfirdausali/Bidscents-2025/OBJECT_STORAGE_DOWNLOAD_GUIDE.md

 - **File Type Detection**: Automatically detects file types from binary signatures
 - **Smart Discovery**: Attempts to find files not tracked in the database
 - **Detailed Reporting**: Comprehensive summary of what was downloaded
+- **Automatic Compression**: Creates zip files for easy transfer and storage

 ## File Organization